NEWS: The Micro Arts Magazine 1984 first edition – online here now

 Get the new Micro Arts ebook – universal link

-Next is a short extract from Micro Arts Magazine editorial, by ‘Clive Sinclair’, this was a spoof piece based on a typical inspiring text (see Contents scan below for the full experience):
+Next is the editorial, by ‘Clive Sinclair’, this was a spoof piece based on a typical inspiring text.

-Have you ever thought about computing and the people in it as special?
-Here’s why…
+Have you ever thought about computing and the people who are part of it as special?
+Here’s why, in a guest editorial…

+This is healthy.
+There may have been a time in history when it was fine for the individual to be adjusted to his or her way of life; but this is no longer the time.
 This is a time when it is fine for an individual not to be adjusted to a way of life, because the way of life changes every year.
+He must be adjusted to change and it takes a healthy (in the modern sense) man or woman to so that.

 Advert (below): this was an attempt to get advertisers for second issue (we didn’t actually print 5000 of these, but did have Arts Express distribution of sorts).
 The blurb mentions ‘artware’, which is now defined online as: merchandise (as knick-knacks) that is aesthetic as well as utilitarian.